-Test Procedure: Drivers of school buses and vehicles equipped with air brakes will be asked to perform a pre-trip inspection of the vehicle and to explain to the examiner what is being inspected and why.
+Test Procedure: Drivers will be asked to perform a pre-trip inspection of the vehicle and to explain to the examiner what is being inspected and why.
 The examiner will mark on a scoring form each item that you correctly inspect and explain.
-Checklists are available at driver exam stations.
+Checklists are available at driver exam stations and in section 10 of this manual.
 You may use the checklist during the pre-trip inspection portion of the test.